namvdo/simple-async/README.md

 ### Overview
-This library aims at providing functionality for handling common tasks in an efficient way through a set of simple APIs.
+This library aims to provide functionality for handling common tasks efficiently through a set of simple APIs.

-The public APIs placed in the `pub` package, currently implemented classes with functionality:
+The public APIs placed in the `pub` package, are currently implemented classes with functionality:
 #### AsyncHandler - an interface for handling asynchronous operations

 To get a value "Success" value or fallback to "Default" value after 2 seconds asynchronously, here is what we typically do: